-In the park I saw the chubby man with the sort of comb-over hair, he was with his black labrador, John.
+In the park I saw the chubby man with the comb-over, he was with his black labrador, John.

-I paused on Fitzwilliam Street to swap a woollen hat for a peaked cap and the man with pointy shoes, short tippy-tappy strides and a Liverpool FC plastic carrier bag overtook me as a Suzuki Swift killed a pigeon at the traffic lights.
+I paused on Fitzwilliam Street to swap a woollen hat for a peaked cap and a man with pointy shoes, short tippy-tappy strides and a Liverpool FC plastic carrier bag overtook me just as a Suzuki Swift killed a pigeon at the traffic lights.

 Also today, I heard some men playing the bagpipes on the ring-road and an owl.